veertuinc/anka-docs/Anka Build Cloud/working-with-registry-and-API.md

  **Returns:**
  - *Status:* Operation Result (OK|FAIL)
  - *Body*:  List of VM objects.
-If id supplied, also returns list of versions.
+If id supplied, also returns list of tags ("versions")..
  - *message:* Error message in case of an error

 **Template format**